 Falls are a complex condition, involving multiple body systems and a number of studies have assessed physical risk factors for falls (3, 4).
 These factors tend to be associated with reduced physical capability and include, but are not limited to, reduced muscle force and power (5), flexibility, balance and reaction time.
 Assessing an individual’s functional capacity, using the short physical performance battery, or through isokinetic assessments are important parts of understanding a risk for falling (3, 6).
 Such tests include measures of walking speed, timed up-and-go, chair rise time, and standing balance.
 It is important to note that these do not provide quantitative measures of muscle force and power which are important individual components of muscle strength giving measures of the velocity- generating capacity of the muscle, an important determinant of falls (7-9) For example, in findings from two previous studies associations between low muscle power, assessed by leg extensor power-rigs, and increased risk of falling were reported (10, 11).

 Jumping mechanography is a reproducible measurement, with little learning effect and gives a real-time recording of lower-limb muscle force and velocity in the lower limb from a single 2-leg jump (12).
 In the first studies using jumping mechanography, muscle power and velocity were shown to have stronger associations with age than standard physical capability tests and the authors suggested this demonstrated JM had greater sensitivity to age-related declines in neuromuscular function and potential for the method to be applied more widely (12, 13).
 Muscle power from jumping mechanography has been used as an outcome to assess sarcopenia status and is associated with activities of daily living (8, 14-16).
-In only one published study to date, the association between muscle power and force and falls, assessed by jumping mechanography, were associated with past fall history in women, but not men, aged 60-85 years old.
+One previous study has examined the cross-sectional association between muscle power and force and falls, assessed by jumping mechanography, and found these measures were associated with past fall history in women, but not men, aged 60-85 years old.
 (8).
 The method has been applied in several, large cohorts and studies including MrOs, Vertical Impacts in Bone (VIBE), European Men Ageing Study and the Gambian Bone Ageing study; showing utility and acceptability across ages, functional capabilities and populations (9, 14-16).

-The aim of this study was to determine how jumping mechanography and standard physical capability measures were related to fall history, assessed up to 3 years after the muscle and PC measures, in community dwelling older men and women who participated in the Hertfordshire Cohort Study (HCS) in the United Kingdom.
+The aim of this pragmatic study was to determine how jumping mechanography and standard physical capability measures were related to fall history, assessed up to 3 years after the muscle and PC measures, in community dwelling older men and women who participated in the Hertfordshire Cohort Study (HCS) in the United Kingdom.

 Materials and Methods